• Home

 3. Find a Love Lock Bridge

 Find yourself a love lock bridge and put your love lock on it!
-We didn’t have a lock but don’t worry, there are plenty of sellers selling you an expensive lock around the Tuileries and Eiffel Tower.
+There are plenty of sellers selling you an expensive lock around the Tuileries and Eiffel Tower.
 They keep removing the locks as they weigh down the bridges but at the time we were there, they had them on the bridge across from Museum d’Orsay.

 Top 10 Things to See & Do Your First Time in Paris/love locks on bridge - So Much Better With Age